Vedic Astronomy & Trignometry

 The equations given for Jupiter's perturbations are as follows: Five major perturbations are included along with a major perturbation which is given below. ( The great Jupiter - Saturn perturbation ).

 Kendra means an angle in Sanskrit .
-Manda Kendra means Mean Anomaly, the angle between position and aphelion and Sheeghra Kendra is the angle between position and the Earth Sun Vector.
+Manda Kendra means Mean Anomaly, the angle between position and perihelion and Sheeghra Kendra is the last angle formed before the ultimate reduction to geocentric coordinates.
 All Kendras are zero at perihelion.
 Perihelion is taken as 0 degrees and Aphelion is 180 degrees.

-The Great Jupiter Saturn Perturbation. ( Amplitude .332 degrees, Duration, Period = 918 years )
+The Great Jupiter Saturn Perturbation. ( Amplitude .332 degrees, Duration, Laplace Period = 918 years )

 The English Era + 3102 gives the Kali Era, the Era of the Hindu Calender.
 Add 3102 to the Year of Birth to get the Kali Year of Birth.
 From that value 4660 is deducted and the value is divided by 918.
 This gives the Beeja Kendra.
 Find out the Sin ( Bhuja ) of that, multiply it with 1187 seconds and add it to Jupiter's longitude if the Kendra is in NCH and subtract it if it is in SCH.